 Working with an expert will help you diagnose your sleep apnea so you can finally get back to living your life with peaceful sleep!

 Sleep Apnea Testing

 Get an accurate diagnosis with a sleep study.
-Performing a sleep study test can be done at home, but it requires professional equipment.
-Once you have completed the sleep study in your bed, you will meet one of our sleep apnea experts.
-You can connect with your doctor in-person or virtually to review and discuss your results.
+Performing a sleep study test can be done at our sleep clinic in Portland.
+Once you have completed the sleep quiz, one of our sleep experts will advise you on the next steps.
+You can connect with our Sleep doctor in-person or virtually to review and discuss your results.
 Your doctor can discuss treatment options and develop a plan to suit your needs.